 Before women reach menopause, most will begin to undergo physiological changes and symptoms.
-“These include hot flashes, night sweats, and vaginal dryness and discomfort,” says Steven Crawford, MD, and OB-GYN with Advanced Women’s Healthcare.
+“These include hot flashes, night sweats, and vaginal dryness and discomfort,” says OB-GYN Dr. Steven Crawford.
 “This stage is often referred to as perimenopause or—more recently—the menopausal transition.”
 During this time, a woman’s ovaries produce less of the hormones estrogen and progesterone.

-Some nonhormonal options for treating menopause include the use of antidepressants or other medications.
+Some non-hormonal options for treating menopause include using antidepressants or other medications.
 Other recommendations include avoiding hot-flash triggers, such as caffeine and alcohol.

-“There are treatment options to find relief,” says Dr. Crawford, “so be sure you ask your provider!”
-Together, you and your healthcare provider can determine which strategy and individualized treatment plan is right for you.
+“There are treatment options to find relief,” says Dr. Crawford, “so be sure you ask your provider.”
+You and your healthcare provider can determine which strategy and individualized treatment plan is right for you.

 The month's most popular health news, stories, and tips in your inbox.Sign Up